vtex-apps/menu/docs/README.md

 | `menuItemInnerDiv`     |
 | `submenuContainer`     |

-In order to apply CSS customizations in this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).
+In order to apply CSS customizations on this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).

 ## Contributors